zvjaceslavs/intshare/Operating_Systems/Windows/template_windows_defender_wmi_monitoring/5.0/README.md

 # Windows Defender WMI

-## Description

-## Overview Template utilizes **MSFT _MpComputerStatus** class in Windows WMI to collect information about Windows Defender, such as: * Antivirus Enabled/Disabled * RealTimeProtection Enabled/Disabled * BehaviorMonitor Enabled/Disabled * OnAccessProtection Enabled/Disabled * IoavProtection Enabled/Disabled * Antispyware Enabled/Disabled * RealTimeProtection Enabled/Disabled * NIS Enabled/Disabled * Age of last Full/Quick scans * Last Date of scans * Computer State * Age of Signatures All WMI information is gathered from official Microsoft documentation.
-Keep in mind, that his might not work with Older Windows versions.
-I checked the Min.
-Zabbix version 3.4, because some items have Regular expression pre-processing.
-However that could be removed, and template adapted to older Zabbix versions. ## Author Zabbix CookBook

 ## Overview

 Template utilizes **MSFT\_MpComputerStatus** class in Windows WMI to collect information about Windows Defender, such as: